nakkht/logr/README.md

 ### Carthage

-To add Logr to your project using Carthage, add the following to your Cartfile:
+To add Logr to your project using Carthage, add the following to your `Cartfile`:

 ```
 github "nakkht/logr" "0.3.4"